Rural Clinical School of WA

 Why get involved?

-As a leading and competitive health education program, only a third or so of eligible UWA and Notre Dame medical students can participate each year.
+As a leading and competitive health education program, only 25% of eligible UWA, Curtin and Notre Dame medical students can participate each year.
 As with city-based students, those in the program must adhere to rigorous standards and achieve at least comparable results, while gaining increased practical experience.
-Our students often find the program enriching, both professionally and personally, with rural communities and students continually giving positive feedback on the benefits of the program.
+Our students find the program enriching, both professionally and personally, with rural communities and students continually giving positive feedback on the benefits.

-Students are placed at local hospitals, general practices, community and remote clinics, and Aboriginal medical centres.
 The curriculum you are taught will depend on where you are placed.
-Many students in the program get involved with local sporting teams, or volunteer their time at charity organisations and emergency services.
+Many students in the program get involved with local sporting teams or volunteer their time at charity organisations and emergency services.
 The community spirit is strong in rural regions and RCSWA program participants take advantage of these experiences.

 A day in the life of a rural doctor